 As folks began to take to the streets in protest of the latest string of murders of Black Americans, I began to share Aleshea Harris’ “What to Send Up On Your Own” as a way to help heal, create, and combat the negative depiction and association of Black people in the media while ‘staying in our lane.’
 It is a ritual response to the violence of ingrained anti-Blackness and systemic racism.
 We all watched as the country began to (once again) erupt over the murder of innocent Black people, and as the weekend progressed my soul collapsed onto itself like some sort of dying star leaving me blankly staring at my black mirrors with little more than anger, hopelessness, despair.
 I struggled with the thought of what I could actually do.

-Since March 13 I’ve had the thing taken from me that helps me feel I make any kind difference: the ability to bring people together in physical space to experience and share in a theatrical reckoning.
+On March 13, 2020, I had the thing taken from me that helps me feel I make any kind difference: the ability to bring people together in physical space to experience and share in a theatrical reckoning.
 Dr. Mikell Pinkney, a brilliant educator and artist who was a mentor and served as the chair of my MFA at the University of Florida, often said “theater is ministry” and though I balked at the religious connotation at the time I’ve since embraced the phrase as a creed.

-Since March 13, to put it plain, I’ve struggled both mentally and spiritually day-to-day.
+After the closures, to put it plain, I struggled both mentally and spiritually day-to-day.
 Sometimes my outlook swings wild within the same day or even the same hour.
 A way I handle these moments — particularly without my “church” — is often to just freeze up, become paralyzed.
 I know many of us do this and currently feel this way, it’s not a contest — just my truth.
 This is where I already was, and where I know so many of us were, when this important civil rights moment began to peak.
 Some of us are still there: What can I do?

 Change is slow.
 Painfully slow, usually.
 Often imperceptible.
 Change is also not a thing that only moves in a single direction.
 You can change a law easier than you can change hearts and minds.
 It takes a billion drops of water to break down a stone that also took eons to create.